SeaRyanC/firaga-io/docs/help.md

 ### Grid

+You can select a grid overlay.
+The **Auto** option will size the grid based on the **Material -> Size** setting.

+**Nudge Grid** adjusts the origin point of the major gridlines so that the smallest number of major grid areas are occupied.

+### Reference Object

+To help visualize the size of a completed object, you can select an everyday object to overlay on the plan.

 # Identifying Your Pegboard

 What's the old pegboard you found?
 This is a list *transparent* pegboards I've found and how to identify them.
 "Mini" format pegboards are easily identified by their extremely tight peg spacing (mini beads are about the size of a grain of rice; regular beads are about the size of a raisin).